+'''

-''' Usage: xcube verify [OPTIONS] CUBE
+Usage: xcube verify [OPTIONS] CUBE

 Perform cube verification.

 The tool verifies that CUBE

 defines the dimensions "time", "lat", "lon";

-has corresponding "time", "lat", "lon" coordinate variables and that they are valid, e.g. 1-D, non-empty, using correct units;
+has corresponding "time", "lat", "lon" coordinate variables and that they

+are valid, e.g. 1-D, non-empty, using correct units;

-has valid bounds variables for "time", "lat", "lon" coordinate variables, if any;
+has valid bounds variables for "time", "lat", "lon" coordinate

+variables, if any;

 has any data variables and that they are valid, e.g. min.
-3-D, all have same dimensions, have at least dimensions "time", "lat", "lon".
+3-D, all have

+same dimensions, have at least dimensions "time", "lat", "lon".

 If INPUT is a valid xcube dataset, the tool returns exit code 0.
+Otherwise a

-Otherwise a violation report is written to stdout and the tool returns exit code 3.
+violation report is written to stdout and the tool returns exit code 3.

+Options:

---help Show this message and exit. '''
+--help Show this message and exit.

+'''

-The related Python API functions are
+The related Python API functions are xcube.api.verify\cube() and xcube.api.assert\cube().

-- xcube.core.verify.verify\cube(), and - xcube.core.verify.assert\cube().

-4.5 Cube data extraction
+4.4 Cube data extraction

-4.5.1 xcube extract
+4.4.1 xcube extract